grascya/Predicting-The-price-of-a-house-EDA-Dense-SimpleRnn/README.md

-# Predicting The price of a house
+# Predicting The price of a house.